xing1wan/auto2dock/README.md

 - `sdf/`: Input folder for ligand files in `.sdf` format.

-- `reference`: Crystal structure for your proteins
+- `reference/`: Folder to save the crystal structure as reference for your proteins

 🛠️ **Setup & Usage**